thijmenjeroense/cdn-tie-loss-similarity/README.md

 Thijmen Jeroense, Niels Spierings, Jochem Tolsma (2024) Similarity and differences in age, gender, ethnicity, and education as explanatory factors of tie loss in the core discussion network, *Social Networks*, 76, 135-149.
 DOI: [https://doi.org/10.1016/j.socnet.2023.09.003](https://doi.org/10.1016/j.socnet.2023.09.003)

-For any questions please contact @thijmenjeroense
+For any questions please contact @thijmenjeroense.